 I am a current senior at MBHS and my experience at Blair is an unforgettable one!
 Blair is so diverse and you meet different people everyday.
 There are so many opportunities at Blair you just need to take advantage of it.
 Teachers are really good too they always give u chances for help and you can come in if you don't understand something.
 Also college planning help is really good as well we have a career center counselors etc. Blair is a safe school and there is never a dull moment.
 We have days were people blast music and dance we have kids to play guitar sing rap and people who Just chill in the library.
 BLAIR= DIVERSITY

 Montgomery Blair High School is a public high school in Silver Spring.
-2,827 children attend Montgomery Blair High School and identify primarily as Multiracial; Hispanic; and Black, non-Hispanic.
+2,827 students go to Montgomery Blair High School and identify mostly as Multiracial; Hispanic; and Black, non-Hispanic.
 10% of the Montgomery Blair High School students are "limited in English proficiency."
 34% of the 2,827 students here are paying reduced lunch prices.
-The ratio of students to teachers at Montgomery Blair High School is 17:1.
-Pathways School - Edgewood is one of the nearest high schools.
+The student to teacher ratio at Montgomery Blair High School is 17:1.
+Pathways School-Springville is one of the nearest high schools.

 - Ceramics sculpture